We Are Here Working for You

 No college facilities will be available for student use until it is safe to do so.
 Library, computer laboratories and other laboratories and studios will be closed.
 Please continue to check the COVID-19 website for updates and announcements.

-- Fall semester begins Aug.
-24 with alternative instruction.
+- Spring semester begins Jan.
+25, 2021 with alternative instruction.
 The campus will remain closed to the public until further notice while we continue remote services.

 - Please check your online course ahead of the start date to make sure you have all you need to be successful this term.
 Visit our Academic Calendar for more information on specific dates.

 - For spring 2021 course offerings, please visit Spring 2021 Information.